 Panax Ginseng is also an effective alternative for erectile dysfunction(7), works to lower blood pressure(4) and enhances liver function.
 (9)

-All of the above benefits are why Panax Ginseng is an important ingredient in our InvigorerPlus Energy and Anti-Aging Formula.
+All of the above benefits of Panax Ginseng is why it's an important ingredient in our InvigorerPlus Energy and Anti-Aging Formula.

 As one of my favorite individual herbs, Panax Ginseng also belongs to one of my favorite classification of herbs called adaptogens.
 They are a select and short list of herbs that promote health in many different ways.
 They get the name ‘adaptogen’ because they are known for their ability to help adapt to stress as well as to increase the body’s resistance to said stress.

 Stress of all kinds is a factor in nearly all degenerative and chronic conditions.
 So being able to naturally support the body in some way becomes very important.